atsb/MacPenumbra/README.md

 * Copy the built application and the `rehatched` folder into your pre-existing Penumbra game folder
 * Run the app (macOS 11.5 or newer required)

+### Windows (WIP)

+* Open the Visual Studio 2022 Solution
+* Select for now the release/x64 target
+* Build it
+* Copy the built application and the `rehatched` folder into your pre-existing Penumbra game folder
+* Run the game (Windows xp x64 bit or newer is required to play)

 Project Links
 -------------
 This repo encompasses 2 repos from Frictional Games: